-The air purifier is light and features indented handles at either side, making it easy to move from room-to-room.
+The air purifier is light and features indented handles at either side, which we found made it easy to move it from room to room.

 Stylish, quietly powerful, and with an intuitive, easy-to-use Smart interface, the Levoit 400S is our top pick of air purifiers.
 It could be the ideal appliance for you if you’re looking for an effective air purifier that’s big on performance but doesn’t blow the budget.

 - Read our full Levoit 400S review (opens in new tab)